If you hear a whining noise coming from under your 924/944/968/928, the torque tube bearings may be worn out.

 - Watch one of these videos:

-Why have it overhauled with us?
+Why have it overhauled by us?

-- Shipping of torque tube is possible
+- Shipping of torque tubes is possible

-- We use very good quality bearings
+- We use very high-quality bearings

 - We have a large number of used torque tubes in stock